Apply for a Tourist E-Visa (Single 60 day entry into India)

-There are a few ways to apply for a India visa and the easiest is through the new e-visa process which is now available to applicants in the UK.
+There are a few ways to apply for an India visa and the easiest is through the new E-visa process which is now available to applicants in the UK.
 Holders of passports endorsed ‘British citizen’ who meet the eligibility criteria can apply for an e-Tourist Visa (e-TV) to enter India at certain designated airports.
-You can apply online a minimum of four days before your arrival, with a window of 30 days.
-For example, if you’re applying on 1st Sept, you can arrive from 5th September to 4th October.
-The visa costs US$ 60 per passenger (excluding credit/debit charges which must be paid at least 4 days before you travel) and will be valid for 30 days from the date of arrival in India.
+You can apply online a minimum of four days before your arrival, with a window of 120 days.
+For example, if you’re applying on 1st Sept, you can arrive from 5th September to 2nd January.
+The visa costs US$ 75 per passenger (excluding credit/debit charges which must be paid at least 4 days before you travel).
+It will be valid for 60 days from the date of arrival in India and double entry is permitted on E-Visa for tourists.
 One last thing, your passport will need to be valid for at least 6 months after your return date to the UK.

-Please note: To be eligible for an e-visa, you must be entering India at one of the main airports: Bengaluru, Chennai, Cochin, Delhi, Goa, Hyderabad, Kolkata, Mumbai & Trivandrum.
+Please note: To be eligible for an E-visa, you must be entering India at one of the following 24 airports: Ahmedabad, Amritsar, Bagdogra, Bangalore, Calicut, Chennai, Chandigarh, Cochin, Coimbatore, Delhi, Gaya, Goa, Guwahati, Hyderabad, Jaipur, Kolkata, Lucknow, Mangalore, Mumbai, Nagpur, Pune, Tiruchirapalli, Trivandrum and Varanasi.

 As British subject, British protected person, British overseas citizen, British national (overseas) and British overseas territories citizen passport holders aren’t eligible to apply for an e-TV, we suggest carefully checking you’re eligibility for an e-TV before you apply.